The ideal work from home setup: how to stay productive and effective working from home

 A task management tool like Trello or Asana to organize your work if your office does not use a project or task management tool.
 When you work from home, you need to be extra careful about your output.
 A task tracking tool is just the thing to get your work organized and stay on top of everything.

-A time tracking software like HiveDesk can help you keep track of time you spend at work.
+Time tracking software like HiveDesk can help you keep track of the time you spend at work.
 Even if your company does not require you to keep time, you will immensely benefit from using one.
 You can see how much time you are working and how you are spending that time.
 It will help you become more organized and make better use of your time.

 When you work from home, you need a setup that helps you stay productive and effective.
 This includes not just the physical infrastructure like computer, internet and software but also softer aspects such as having the right mindset and processes.